utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 [Postman Free](https://www.postman.com/pricing/) lets teams of up to three work together at no cost.
 If you want to collaborate with more team members, features, and increased usage limits, you can [upgrade](/docs/administration/billing/#changing-your-plan) to a Basic, Professional, or Enterprise plan.
 To do so, select **Upgrade** in the upper-right corner.

 If you're an individual Postman user and create a Postman team through the flow mentioned above, you can choose to transfer your personal workspaces and the data within them to the team or keep them separate.
+(Your personal workspaces and data may transfer to your team automatically in some situations; see [Joining a team](#joining-a-team) for details.)
 When you leave a team, your personal workspaces within the team and their data will remain with the team and no longer be accessible to you.

 > For more information on setting up Postman within your organization, check out the [Onboarding checklist](/docs/administration/onboarding-checklist/).